MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 6. Create a new application registration in the target tenant.
 7. Upload the downloaded certificate to this new application in the "Certificates & secrets" tab.
 8. Add this application's service principal to the Azure DevOps organization we want it to access and remember to set up the service principal with any required permissions.
-9. To get a Microsoft Entra access token from this service principal that makes use of the managed identity certificate, see the following code sample:
+9. Get a Microsoft Entra access token from this service principal that makes use of the managed identity certificate with this code sample:

 > [!NOTE]
 > Always regularly rotate your certificates.